 - Sweet and sour meatballs: 1 cup brown sugar, 1/4 cup cider vinegar, 1tbs. catsup, 2 tbs flour, 2 tbs soy sauce.
 Mix, pour over meatballs, and bake.

-- Barbecue meatballs: Cover with your favorite barbecue sauce and enjoy.
+- Barbecue meatballs: Cover with your favorite barbecue sauce or create your own and enjoy.
 I like to use the slow cooker and let them simmer on low for several hours.
 This allows the barbecue sauce to seep into the meatballs creating a succulent, saucy bite.

 - Sausage Pizza: These meatballs add a spicy kick to homemade pizzas.
 However, if you want to use left over meatballs for pizza, make sure to prepare them ahead of time so you can ensure the meatballs are the right size.
-When making them for pizza you will end up with more than 20 or 25 meatballs.
-I would suggest using half a batch of these for pizza toppings and the other half for over noodles or in a soup.
+When making them for pizza you will end up with more than 20 or 25.
+I would suggest using half a pound or even a fourth of a pound of ground beef or Italian sausage for pizza toppings and the other half or three quarters for over noodles or in a soup or sandwich.

 - Other pasta dishes: Most any pasta dish can benefit from meatballs.
-Spaghetti is not the only pasta I use Italian meatballs with, especially since I come from a family who loves their meat.
+Spaghetti is not the only pasta dish I use these with, especially since I come from a family who loves their meat.
 I make a very delicious pasta with cottage cheese and spinach that would pair nicely with any leftovers you might have from this recipe.

 This recipe is great for letting the kids help with dinner.
 They can help pour ingredients into the bowl and shape the meat into balls.
 This recipe is a simple and family-friendly recipe that even the kids will love.